 If you’re planning on visiting Puerto Vallarta, consider booking a cruise on the Marigalante.
-And if you’re planning to spend a bit longer in the city, take some time to explore all of the other Puerto Vallarta attractions too!
+And if you’re slow traveling and planning to spend a bit longer in the city, take some time to explore all of the other Puerto Vallarta attractions too!

 Have you done the pirate cruise in Puerto Vallarta with your family?
 Share you experience with me in the comments below!

 Is Puerto Vallarta part of a bigger family travel adventure for you?
 Use my ebook, Hey Kids, Let’s Go Travel! as a resource for tools, advice, and action steps for planning your trip.

 Need help thinking through how to budget for a family trip?
 My Travel Budget Worksheet is just the tool you need!
 Click here to receive your free copy by signing up for my newsletter.